 - Mortgage Reducing Term Assurance (MRTA)/ Decreasing Term Rider

-However, if you’re already HPS covered, then you’re better off keeping it on board and availing of other independent insurance to add to it instead.
+However, if you’re already covered by the HPS, then you’re better off keeping it on board and availing of other independent insurance to add to it instead.
 Keep in mind though that your HPS may be revoked if your other policies are changed or discontinued.

 How much does the HPS cost?

-There are 4 main factors which heavily influence how much your premium will be.
+There are 4 main factors that heavily influence how much your premium will be.

 1. The outstanding home loan amount on your flat